PointDisarray/Qproj/README.md

-This branch is for merge test product before prod
+This branch is for merge test product before prod.